 - During an audit, a local municipal official discovers water and waste services funds are insufficient.
-However, he has no clue if it’s a miscalculation of annual revenue or bookkeeping error.
+However, he has no clue if it’s a miscalculation of annual revenue, a bookkeeping error or embezzlement.

 - The daughter of an elderly man learns he has willingly given his life savings to a charismatic religious leader.
 Her father claims the funds are in an investment that will return huge profits.

 - A middle-age man has been sending money online to his overseas girlfriend.
 He sent her a large sum so she could ship her belongings and buy a plane ticket to come over to the U.S. and marry him, but hasn’t been able to contact her recently.

 Of the above situations, none is clear cut.
 And once it’s been determined that a crime has occurred, there is another factor that must be considered before the FBI can open a case.

 Does the monetary loss meet the dollar threshold set by the local United States Attorney’s Office to merit prosecution?